 Your story might be amazing, but not your writing.

 There is a huge difference between an author and a writer.
 An author creates a story.
-That requires an imagination and an ability to bring forth a vision of characters, settings, relationships, tension, growth and action.
+That requires an imagination and a vision of characters, settings, relationships, tension, growth and action.

-A writer manipulates words to keep a reader’s interest, to change a reader’s point of view, or to create an emotional response.
-Find a ghostwriter who can help you with the words, and you can touch a child’s heart.
+A writer manipulates words to hold a reader’s attention, to change a reader’s point of view or to trigger an emotional response.
+Find a writer who can help you with the words, and you can touch a child’s heart.

 Imagination and writing are two separate skills.
-Nobody says the author and the writer need be the same person.
+Sometimes, they flow together in the same person, but nobody says the author and the writer need be the same person.

 If you have the imagination and come up with the story, you are the author.
-Bring us your imagination, and we’ll match you with a writer – a ghostwriter.
+Bring us your imagination, and we’ll match you with a writer.

 Your idea might be amazing, but you need help organizing it.

 A well-written text does not necessarily hold suspense or draw the reader in.
-Appropriate use of flashbacks and suspense, of introspection – depending on the age of the reader – makes the difference between an interesting story and a great book.
+Appropriate use of flashbacks and suspense, of introspection – depending on the age of the reader – makes the difference between potential and success – between an interesting story and a great book.

 One of the most common problems that budding authors have is starting or ending their stories.

 You want to capture a child’s interest from the start, or you’ll lose your audience.
-And you want them leaving the book at the end thrilled to have read it.
-A professional ghostwriter can help you fine-tune those critical entry and exit points.
+And you want them leaving the book at the end thrilled to have read it (because they will read it over and over if they are).
+A professional writer can help you fine-tune those critical entry and exit points.

-In the case of a chapter book, what goes for the beginning and end also goes for each chapter.
+In the case of a chapter book, what goes for the beginning and end also applies to each chapter.
 Start a chapter off strong, and the next reading session will likely be a success.
-End a chapter with the child or teen hungry for more…and there will be a next reading session.
+End a chapter with the child or teen hungry for more…and they will actually get to that next reading session.

-How to find a Children’s book ghostwriter for hire
+How to find a Children’s book writer for hire

-How to work with a Children’s book ghostwriter – helpful tips for budding authors
+How to work with a Children’s book writer – helpful tips for budding authors

-When you work with a ghostwriter, it is a team project.
+When you work with a writer, it is a team project.
 Here are a few tips you can use to make sure your children’s book manuscript is written how you envisage it.